Plan For The Future With Wills And Trusts

 In order to properly draft a will that accomplishes your goals, you need to seek advice of an experienced estate planning attorney, who is familiar with Michigan law.

-At Gormley and Johnson Law Offices, PLC, we will work with you closely to put together an organized list of your assets and people or organizations you choose as beneficiaries.
+At Gormley Law Offices, PLC, we will work with you closely to put together an organized list of your assets and people or organizations you choose as beneficiaries.
 Upon death, your debts are settled first, and the remainders of your assets are distributed.

 Making Updates To Your Will